cultureamp/rich-text-toolkit/README.md

 This is due to a quirk with the PR that is automatically generated.
 At the moment it cannot trigger the CI tasks to run.
 In order to run these, push an empty commit to the PR before merging.

+## Local development

+As there is currently no storybook attached to the Rich Text Toolkit, for ease of local development we would recommend either of the following:
+- run `yarn build` and copy your `/dist` folder into your local `@kaizen/rich-text-editor` package - this is only really helpful to spot check your current change
+- Use [yarn link](https://classic.yarnpkg.com/en/docs/cli/link) or [yacl](https://github.com/wclr/yalc) to create a dependency on your local development environment with the `@kaizen/rich-text-editor`
+  - **Caveat:** there has been some issue getting `yarn link` to work from machine to machine so we recommend using `yacl`

+## Using the rich-text-toolkit

+The Toolkit was built out with the intention to be used in `@kaizen/rich-text-editor`, which handles the UI and logic around interactive states.
+While it is recommended that you leverage the Kaizen component, you can utilize the Toolkit to build out a custom solution if modelled similarly.

+If you have spoken to the Design System Team and need a bespoke solution, we advise contributing to the Toolkit to build the core functionality and importing that into your project.

 ## Architecture

 ### Diagram

 ![RTE Diagram](/docs/assets/rich-text-toolkit-at-a-glance.png)
+*Note: this diagram was created in the planning stage and while it mostly represent the overall structure, there may be some inconsistencies as development continues.*

 ### Core